thaonguyen1153/ml-foundation-projects/README.md

 PowerPoint w/ Audio

 ### Limitations and Future Work
-- Limitations: Small dataset; no real-time data support; assumes balanced classes.
+- Limitations: Small dataset; accuracy of models are not as expected.
 - Future: Add models, fine-tune options, deploy to cloud, handle imbalanced data with SMOTE.

 -----